cvpaperchallenge/CVPR2023_Survey/README.md

 ## Prerequisites installation

 Here, we show example prerequisites installation codes for Ubuntu.
-If prerequisites  are already installed your environment, please skip this section.
-If you want to install in another environment, please follow the officail documentations.
+If prerequisites  are already installed in your environment, please skip this section.
+If you want to install it in another environment, please follow the official documentation.

 - Docker and Docker Compose: [Install Docker Engine](https://docs.docker.com/engine/install/)
 - NVIDIA Container Toolkit (nvidia-docker2): [Installation Guide](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html#docker)